TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/Events/Extbase/Persistence/EntityAddedToPersistenceEvent.rst

 Event which is fired after an object/entity was persisted on add.

-The event is dispatched before updating the reference index and adding the object to the persistence session.
+The event is dispatched before updating the reference index, after adding the object to the persistence session.

 API
 ---